President and CEO, ViacomCBS Networks International

-President and CEO, Nickelodeon, Paramount Pictures and Chief Content Officer, Kids & Family, Paramount+
+President and CEO, Paramount Pictures and Nickelodeon; and Chief Content Officer, Kids & Family, Paramount+

-Prior to establishing Paramount Players, Robbins founded multi-platform media company Awesomeness, which Viacom purchased in July 2018.
-As Founder & CEO, he drove all Awesomeness creative, producing hit web series and films Expelled, Guidance, Foursome, t@gged, and Freakish, as well as theatrical release Before I Fall.
+Prior to establishing Paramount Players, Robbins founded multiplatform media company Awesomeness, which Viacom purchased in July 2018.
+As Founder & CEO, he drove all Awesomeness creative, producing hit web series and films Expelled, Guidance, Foursome, t@gged, and Freakish, as well as the theatrical release Before I Fall.

 Robbins is the recipient of a Directors Guild Award, a Peabody Award, and the Pioneer Prize by the International Academy of Television Arts and Sciences.
-He is based in Los Angeles, CA.
+He is based in Los Angeles, Calif.